marlinspike/BeeTracker/README.md

 - Raspberry Pi Camera
 - Some knowledge of how to use/configure a Raspberry Pi

+### Azure Resources Required
+- Azure IoT Hub: Your device will need to be enrolled, and it's connection string updated in the **creds.json** file discussed below
+- Azure Storage: Optionally used to archive telemetry data from the device
+- Azure Stream Analytics: Optionally used for telemetry analysis

 ### Hardware wiring
 The following wiring is required:
 - LED light at GPIO 18